junxit/us-congress-bills-115/bill.md

 This Act may be cited as the “Accelerating Individuals into the Workforce Act”.

 ## § 2.
-Demonstration projects to support subsidized employment for TANF recipients
+Demonstration projects to support subsidized employment for TANF recipients to enter the workforce

 Section 403 of the Social Security Act (42 U.S.C.
 603) is amended by adding at the end the following:

 > - **(c)** *Subsidized employment demonstration projects*
->   - **(1)** *In general* The Secretary shall make grants to States to conduct demonstration projects designed to implement and evaluate strategies that provide wage subsidies to enable low-income individuals to enter into and retain employment.
+>   - **(1)** *In general* The Secretary shall make grants to States to conduct demonstration projects, at least one of which shall fund programs that offer apprenticeships registered under the Act of August 16, 1937 (commonly known as the “National Apprenticeship Act”; 50 Stat.
+664, chapter 663; 29 U.S.C.
+50 et seq.), designed to implement and evaluate strategies that provide wage subsidies to enable low-income individuals to enter into and retain employment.
 >   - **(2)** *Application requirements* The Secretary shall require each State that applies for a grant under this subsection to do the following:
 >     - **(A)** Describe how wage subsidies will be provided (such as whether paid directly to the employer or the individual), the duration of the subsidies, the amount of the subsidies, the structure of the subsidies, and how employers will be recruited to participate in the subsidized employment program.
 >     - **(B)** Describe how the State expects those participating in subsidized employment to be able to retain employment after the subsidy ends.